3a1b2c3/Honest-history-of-visual-effects-and-animation/README.md

 | Context  |  Kodak founded by George Eastman and Henry A. Strong.
 During most of the 20th century, Kodak held a dominant position in photographic film |[<img src="http://t0.gstatic.com/images?q=tbn:ANd9GcTfe4XCSATDkskjdrgNGOzl8fi8b0NSVTQiVoEphRoxoF60RfwK" width="150"/>](http://t0.gstatic.com/images?q=tbn:ANd9GcTfe4XCSATDkskjdrgNGOzl8fi8b0NSVTQiVoEphRoxoF60RfwK)  | https://en.wikipedia.org/wiki/Kodak  |

 <a name="custom_anchor_name"></a>
-# some header

-Now, link to it with:

 [click here to jump to my anchor](#custom_anchor_name)